-Determine who is responsible for posting, updating and monitoring your pages and/or profiles.
+Determine who is responsible for posting, updating, and monitoring your pages and/or profiles.
 As part of this discussion, it should be determined how much time can be devoted to maintenance, checking in, and engaging with the audience.
-The most successful pages are ones that are used daily, which is why it is good to consider a back-up person to aid in this process.
+The most successful pages are ones that are used regularly (daily or weekly), which is why it is good to consider a back-up person to aid in this process.